fuzzymfx/fuzzymfx.github.io/content/posts/system-design.md

 A monitoring system that tracks the performance of the application, identifies issues, and ensures the system is running smoothly.
 Tools like Prometheus, Grafana, and ELK Stack could be used for monitoring and logging.

+---

 This is a very high-level overview of the system design for a content recommendation system like Netflix.
 In reality, the system would be much more complex, with additional services, databases, caching layers, load balancers, and monitoring systems.
 But this should give you a good starting point for building a content recommendation system.

-This looks like a good starting point for building a content recommendation system like Netflix.
-As you grow, you can add more features, optimize the system, and scale it to handle millions of users and terabytes of data.

 2. A social media platform; [Instagram](https://instagram-engineering.com/what-powers-instagram-hundreds-of-instances-dozens-of-technologies-adf2e22da2ad).